omundy/dig245-critical-web-design/11-2/README.md

    Some hints:

-   * JavaScript does not require a parameter to be passed to a function when its called, even if a parameter is in the function definition.
+   * JavaScript does not require a parameter to be passed to a function when it's called, even if a parameter is in the function definition.
 If this happens, then the missing parameter will evaluate to `false` inside of the function.
 For example, if the above function was called as `setBackgroundColor()`, the statement `if(color)` would be skipped over, but the corresponding `else` would run.